 Sometimes other acute illnesses or diseases need to be excluded to ensure there is not a co-occurring medical condition causing your symptoms.

 Your GP or physician may perform some neurological evaluation and tests to ensure there is no acute illness or disease causing your symptoms.

-Additional tests may be required such as a standard barium swallow, Trans-nasal oesophagoscopy, gastroscopyand/or vocal videostroboscopy.
+Additional tests may be required such as a standard barium swallow, Trans-nasal Oesophagoscopy, gastroscopy, High Resolution Pharyngeal and Oesophageal Manometry, 24 hr pH/Impedance monitoring and/or oral salivary pepsin testing (Peptest).
 A validated questionnaire, called a patient-related outcome measure, is often completed initially, and repeated later on to measure your progress.
 E.g. Eat-10 or SWAL-QOL.

 Symptoms you might experience include:

-- Dry mouth (xerostomia).•Not being able to chew properly, depending on your dentition.
+- Not being able to chew properly, depending on your dentition.